BregornOriginal/to-do-list-whit-webpack/README.md

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

 ### Prerequisites

 **To get a local copy up and running follow these simple example steps**.

-### Prerequisites

-- You need to have a code editor to be able to run the code.
-VSCode is most preferred.

 ### Setup